cysouw/diathesis/text/c03_summaryDia.md

 ### *Ortspertinenzinversiv* (*haben+Infinitiv*) {#sec:summary-ortspertinenzinversiv}

 The ~~Ortspertinenzinversiv~~ (full discussion in [@sec:infinitive-haben]) is closely related to the previous *Pertinenzinversiv* (see [@sec:summary-pertinenzinversiv]).
 Again, a dative is promoted to nominative, while the nominative is demoted to accusative.
 Also in both diatheses, the participant expressed by the dative is necessarily the possessor (*pertinenz*) of another participant.
-The difference is that with the current *Ortspertinenzinversiv* this 'other' participant is an obligatory location, e.g. *an der Nase* 'on the nose' in [@next].
+The difference is that with the current *Ortspertinenzinversiv* this other participant is an obligatory location, e.g. *an der Nase* 'on the nose' in [@next].
 The dative in this diathesis is thus an *Ortspertinenzdativ* (see [@sec:summary-ortspertinenzdativ]).
-An interesting difference to the otherwise highly similar *Pertinenzinversiv* in [@last b] is that the infinitive *Hängen* does not allow for the preposition *am* in this construction [@next c].
+An further curious difference to the otherwise highly similar *Pertinenzinversiv* in [@last b] is that the infinitive *hängen* does not allow for the preposition *am* in this construction [@next c].

 ::: ex
 a.
 Ein Tropfen hängt ihm an der Nase.